Welcome to the Premier Website for Professional Business Analysis

 How Does Depreciation Expense Lower Taxes?

 Each year in the life of a depreciable asset, owners charge part of its original cost against income on the Income statement.
-The yearly charge is depreciation expense—a method by which tax authorities allow owners to account for the purchase cost of expensive assets over time, as the asset loses value.
-The annual charge depends on several factors, including a depreciation schedule for the asset (see Schedules, below).
+The yearly charge is Depreciation Expense, a method by which tax authorities allow owners to account for the purchase cost of expensive assets over time, as the asset loses value.
+The annual charge depends on several factors, including a Depreciation Schedule for the asset.

 From the owner's point of view, depreciation expense serves two purposes.
 First, in the interest of accounting accuracy, depreciation lets owners charge expenses for the asset as they incur them.
 Second, depreciation expense allows owners to realize tax savings across the asset's life instead of all at once.